ssshahzod/Online-Market/README.md

   2) Uploading one excel file with info about products

 # Plans
+- Make admin page
-Right now I'm working on recomendations for users
+- Create microservice that will genereate recomendations for users

 # Screenshots
 ### Sign up page